Chris Evans finds life beyond 'Captain America' on Broadway

 "The whole Marvel thing has been the gift that keeps on giving," he said.
 "I don't know what I did to deserve it."

 His play, "Lobby Hero," is about a murder investigation in New York City.
-His character is a veteran cop who's sexually harassing his partner Dawn, a rookie played by Beth Powley.
+His character is a veteran cop who's sexually harassing his partner Dawn, a rookie played by Bel Powley.

 "What Dawn goes through is something that all women go through, especially in male dominated industries, very sexist industries," she said.
 "But I think there's a real highlight on it now, because woman are finally being allowed to voice what's going on for them."